AdaCore/ada-spark-rfcs/features/rfc-oop-first-controlling.rst

     function F return Child; -- NOT Primitive

     function F2 (V : Child) return Child;
+    -- Primitive, controlling on the first parameter and on the result

+    function F3 (V : Child) return Child'Fixed;
-    -- Primitive, but only controlling on the first parameter
+    -- Primitive, controlling on the first parameter only; the result is fixed

+As long as the first parameter is controlling, a primitive may also have additional controlling parameters and a controlling result.
+These all dispatch and are rewritten to the derived type when the primitive is overridden.
+When a parameter or result should refer to the type without dispatching, it is marked with the ``'Fixed`` attribute, as shown above with ``F3``.

-Note that ``function F2 (V : Child) return Child;`` differs from ``function F2 (V : Child) return Child'Class;`` in that the returned type is a definite type.
-It's also different from the legacy semantic which would force further derivations adding fields to override the function.
+Note that ``function F3 (V : Child) return Child'Fixed;`` differs from ``function F3 (V : Child) return Child'Class;`` in that the returned type is a definite type.
+It is also different from a controlling (dispatching) result such as ``F2``'s, which forces further derivations to override the function.

 For generic formals tagged types, you can specify whether the type has the ``First_Controlling_Parameter`` aspect on or not.